JosephTLyons/Resume/README.md

 ## Work Experience

 *SYSCON International, Inc.* \
-Software Engineer I | September 2019 - Present
+Software Engineer II | September 2019 - Present
 - Use Python, and the Django framework, to aid in the development of the PlantStar 4.0 web application
 - Work on a multitude of tasks, which span from implementing core system